SyndemicsLab/respond/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Checklist before merging

-- [ ] If its a core feature, I have added through test.
+- [ ] If adding a core feature, I've added related tests.
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update
+- [ ] This is part of a [product update](https://www.chameleon.io/blog/product-updates), and I've added an explanation of what is different to the changelog.